 This is the strategy I used with my son when he was a toddler and preschooler.
 We have had our tech battles for sure.
 And now, at age 7, I see a growing sense of responsibility and regulation when it comes to tech use.
 I don’t have to argue with him to “turn it off,” nearly as much.

-I think a lot of that growth came with a very early responsibility for being in control of his screen time.
+I think a lot of that growth came with having to take responsibility for being in control of his screen time at an early age.

 Why learning to self-regulate screen time is so important:

 Screen time DIRECTLY impacts executive functioning (EF) skills in young children.
 Executive functioning is an umbrella term for those important self-control skills.
 Often EF is used to describe the cognitive side of self-control, but not always (for more on self-regulation read The Most Important Skill to Teach Children).

 In a series of three studies, Lillard et al. tested children’s self-control abilities in series of tasks after showing them either a fast-paced unrealistic show (Sponge Bob Squarepants & Fan Boy and Chum Chum) or after watching a slow-paced realistic show (Arthur) or engaging in free play activities or book reading.
 Children who played or read a book scored significantly higher on self-control tasks than children who watched a TV show.
 Children who watched the slow-paced realistic show did better on self-control tasks than children who watched a fast paced and unrealistic show.

 1. Reading books and playing is superior from cognitive development than watching TV– (Duh!)